 - Inform future government policy decisions and initiatives; and

 - Provide benchmarks for future measurement and tracking.

-Music Canada Live board member and a founder of the association, Jeff Cohen, sums up the history-to-date as this:
+Canadian Live Music Association board member and a founder of the association, Jeff Cohen, sums up the history-to-date as this:

 “The Music Canada report “Accelerating Toronto’s Music Industry Growth, Leveraging Best Practices from Austin, Texas” drove the creation of a Toronto Music Office, a Toronto Music Advisory Board, an Ontario Live Music Strategy, an Ontario Music advisory board, the creation of the OMF, Mayor [Ford] going to Austin, the Austin-Toronto alliance, Mike Tanner [NXNE] getting hired as the city’s first Music Officer, Jesse Kumagai moving from Massey Hall to Live Nation, Music Canada’s ascension as the most important music trade organization in the country, new federal immigration laws for touring bands, and our live industry coming together for the first time, to talk about common goals such as why the Canadian live music industry has no representation through its very own association…”